 Actions may only be undone in the reverse order of which they occurred.

 To use the undo command, use one of the following methods:

-- Go to Edit>Undo.

-- Use the keyboard shortcut of CTRL + Z.

-- Click on the Undo icon on the main toolbar or select from the drop-down next to it.
+- Go to Edit>Undo. - Click on the Undo icon on the main toolbar or select from the drop-down next to it.